Table of Contents

 How Long Does It Take To Refinance A House?
 (2023 Updates)

-Refinancing a house is a smart financial move for homeowners looking to lower their monthly mortgage payments, reduce interest rates, or tap into their home equity.
+This can lower your monthly mortgage payments, reduce interest rates, or tap into your home equity.

 Key Takeaways